 When I mention how much I walk to most people they grimace as if it’s some difficult feat of human achievement.

 Their reaction is more a reflection on how soft we’ve become as a society.
 Our ancestors likely walked for many miles a day looking for food and evading other tribes.
 It’s in our DNA to walk far and often.

-If you’re into self-tracking then there are numerous smartphone apps you can use that allow you to track various metrics such as steps, calorie count, distance walked and so on.
+If you’re into self-tracking then there are numerous smartphone apps you can use that allow you to track various metrics such as steps, calories and distance walked.

-A smartwatch will do the same but it’s probably overkill and you carry your phone around with you all the time whereas people forget to put on a wearable device.
+A smartwatch will do the same but using one is overkill just to capture how far you walk.
+Besides you carry your phone around with you all the time whereas people forget to put on a wearable device.

 I use the Moves app on my iPhone.
 Works perfectly in the background and doesn’t drain the battery.